-If the SMB2 header of the response has SMB2\FLAGS\SIGNED set in the Flags field, the client MUST verify the signature as follows:
+If the SMB2 header of the response has SMB2\FLAGS\SIGNED set in the Flags fieldand the message is not encrypted, the client MUST verify the signature as follows:

 The client MUST look up the session in the Connection.SessionTable using the SessionId in the SMB2 header of the response.
 If the session is not found, the response MUST be discarded as invalid.